Welcome to our Frequently Asked Questions page. If your question is not answered below, please contact us here.

 Do you work for private individuals?

 Yes, we work for families, individuals, collectors, museums, and institutions.
-We also offer consulting and bespoke manufacturing services – such as engine turned watch dials.
+We also offer consulting and bespoke manufacturing services.
 Please send us an email at firstname.lastname@example.org for inquiries.

 What kind of objects do you work on?